 The Niagara Mohawk Building, which was built in 1932, is an art deco-style building that exemplifies that period of architecture in a truly exquisite way.
 Built to be the main headquarters of the Niagara Hudson Electric Company, the Niagara Mohawk Building has many light features incorporated into its structure, and at night the building lights up in a variety of styles and colors, especially along its tall main spire, fully encompassing the role its creators had envisioned for it: as a “cathedral of light”.
 The three-story building is not as tall as some of the more famous buildings built in its style, such as the Chrysler Building in New York City, but its smaller size means that spectators can take in the entire building from across the street for a full, illuminated vision.

 Each year, from May through October, the Syracuse City Market sets up shop outside the Everson Museum of Art on the second Sunday of each month.
 The outdoor market is a fixture in downtown Syracuse, and visitors to the city can find handmade goods like jewelry, clothing, accessories, and ceramics as well as vintage items like clothes, housewares, and furniture.
-On the day of the event, the City Market Syracuse opens at 10am and closes at around 4pm, and has proven itself over the years to be a perfect place to find unique gifts, quirky accessories, and fun goods for the home.
+The City Market Syracuse has proven itself over the years to be a perfect place to find unique gifts, quirky accessories, and fun goods for the home.